On ultrafilter extensions of first-order models and ultrafilter interpretations

-where $\scc X$~is the set of ultrafilters over~$X$ (one lets $X\subseteq\scc X$ by identifying each $x\in X$ with the principal ultrafilter given by~$x$), and operations $F\,',\ldots$ and relations $R\,',\ldots$ on~$\scc X$ extend $F,\ldots$ and $R,\ldots$\,, respectively.
 There are essentially {\it two\/} known ways to extend relations by ultrafilters, and {\it one\/} to extend maps.
-Partial cases of these extensions were discovered by various authors in different time and different areas, typically, without a~knowledge of parallel studies in adjacent areas.
+Particular instances of these extensions were discovered by various authors in different time and different areas, often without a~knowledge of parallel studies in adjacent areas.
+It is convenient to describe these extensions in topological terms.

 Recall that $\scc X$~carries a~natural topology generated by basic open sets

 for all $A\subseteq X$.
 Easily, the sets are also closed, so the space~$\scc X$ is zero-dimensional.
 Moreover, $\scc X$~is compact, Hausdorff, extremally disconnected (the closure of any open set is open), and the largest compactification of the discrete space~$X$.
 This means that $X$~is dense in~$\scc X$ and every (trivially continuous) map~$h$ of~$X$ into any compact Hausdorff space~$Y$ uniquely extends to a~continuous map~$\wt h$ of~$\scc X$ into~$Y$: